Graffiti Arty, when art and fashion meet

 3. The Mia Dress

 With its delicate pleats and fitted cut, the Mia dress is an ideal choice for those looking to combine elegance and comfort.
-The Graffiti viscose crepe will find a place of choice here, highlighting the richness of its print.
+The Graffiti viscose crepe will find pride of place here, highlighting the richness of its print.
 See the pattern

 4. The SoHo Dress

 A pattern that enhances prints with its clean lines and minimalist style.
-The SoHo dress will allow you to obtain a result that is both modern and easy to wear.
+The SoHo dress will give you a result that's both modern and easy to wear.
 See the pattern

 Why choose Graffiti Viscose Crepe?

-- An artistic print : The Graffiti pattern is both very original, but also easy to combine with your other clothes, due to its range of colors.
+An artistic print : The Graffiti pattern is both very original and easy to combine with your other clothes, thanks to its range of colors.

 To get the most out of your Graffiti viscose crepe , here are some sewing tips:

-- Use a Microtex needle specially designed for delicate textiles or silk
+Use a Microtex needle specially designed for delicate fabrics or silk

-- Wash at 30° delicate, preferably inside out with a mild detergent.
-Delicate spin mode (600 to 800 rpm).
+Wash at 30°C on a delicate cycle, preferably inside out with a mild detergent.
+Spin cycle for delicate laundry (600 to 800 rpm).

 Conclusion: An inspiring Christmas capsule